Science for Early Career Teachers Webinar Series

 Kathryn Horan has been a PSTT Fellow since 2016 when she was honoured with a PSTT Science Teacher Award.
 She has taught in primary schools for over a decade, working with children across all Key Stages and leading science for most of her time as a teacher.
 In 2020, she was awarded the Charter Mark for Science Teaching (CSciTeach) in recognition of her ongoing commitment to her own professional development and its impact on others.

-In addition to her work as a Regional and Area Mentor for the PSTT, Kathryn is also a PSQM Hub Leader, a Lead Facilitator for STEM Learning, and chair of the ASE Yorkshire Regional Committee.
+In addition to her work as a Primary Science Mentor and Area Mentor for the PSTT, Kathryn is also a PSQM Hub Leader, a Lead Facilitator for STEM Learning, and chair of the ASE Yorkshire Regional Committee.
 In her role as an independent consultant and author, she has worked with a wide range of organisations, including the Royal Society, Cambridge International, the Royal Society of Chemistry and Oak National Academy.
 She has also authored a book, ‘Wow!
 But Why?’ which aims to help primary teachers deliver ‘wow moments’ in science that lead to real, meaningful learning.

 Stacey Reid has been working in education for the past 17 years.
 As an Assistant Headteacher, Stacey designed and created a bespoke curriculum.
 This included creating cross-curricular science units of work and resources.
 Whilst developing science in her school, she led her school through PSQM to achieve Gold and Outreach.